 If you feel that you’re starting at ground zero with these Mysteries, reading my book Stories in the Summerlands will get you off on the right foot.

-It will allow me to take you much deeper into the estoric lore that is being gradually uncovered in the landscape of Avalon that was created by the Knights Templars and Dragon Clans, and which managed to escape the worst of the ravages of the 17th century.
+It will allow me to take you much deeper into the estoric lore that is being gradually uncovered in the landscape of Avalon that was created by the Knights Templars and Dragon Clans, and managed to escape the worst of the religious purges of the last few centuries.